 You can add as many as 12 main photos and as many as 12 photos per variation detail for free.
 You don't have to add pictures for every value of the variation detail you're showing.

-To see how your pictures and variations appear in the listing, click the Preview your listing link.
+To see how your pictures and variations appear in the listing, click Preview your listing.